Addition & Renovation Project

-- Creates centralized hub of health and wellness for campus
+- Creates centralized hub of recreation and wellness for campus

 - Connects Gym and Recreation Center to create one primary entrance